 An electrophilic reaction involves an electrophile attacking an electron-rich center, which acts as a nucleophile.

 In an electrophilic reaction, the electrophile seeks out and attacks a region of high electron density.
-The π electrons of a double or triple bond, or the delocalized π electrons of an aromatic ring, are particularly susceptible to electrophilic attack.
+The electrons of a double or triple bond, or the delocalized electrons of an aromatic ring, are particularly susceptible to electrophilic attack.

-The π bond in an alkene is a region of high electron density.
-An electrophile, such as H+ (from HBr), attacks the π bond, forming a carbocation intermediate.
+Example: Electrophilic addition to an alkene The bond in an alkene is a region of high electron density.
+An electrophile, such as (from ), attacks the bond, forming a carbocation intermediate.
+This carbocation then reacts with a nucleophile (e.g., ) to complete the addition.

 That's 2 down.
 3 left today — send the next one.